MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ## Performance considerations for the SharePoint connector

-You can use the [SharePoint connector](connections/connection-sharepoint-online.md)<!--note from editor: Edit okay?--> to create apps by using data from SharePoint lists.
+You can use the [SharePoint connector](connections/connection-sharepoint-online.md) to create apps by using data from SharePoint lists.
 You can also create canvas apps directly from the SharePoint list view.
 Let's take a look at the common performance problems and resolutions for using a SharePoint data source with canvas apps.

 ### Too many dynamic lookup columns